-Those who are aware of, even being directly harmed by, a company's noncompliance may not want to come forward and complain because they have ongoing business relationships with the company.
+Those who are aware of, even being directly harmed by, a company's noncompliance often are reluctant to complain, for fear of jeopardizing ongoing business relationships with the company.
 This can lead to under-reporting of violations.
-It is thus inherently difficult to devise a method for resolving complaints that is efficient enough to act as an effective check on the company.
+It is thus inherently difficult to devise a method for resolving complaints that is efficient enough to act as an effective check on the company's anticompetitive incentives.

-Comcast says that it "keeps its promises and plays fair," and that since acquiring NBCU, it has "successfully negotiated dozens of agreements with MVPDs for carriage of NBCUniversal content without any withholding of content from consumers, and no arbitrations have been needed under the MVPD provisions of the NBCUniversal order."
+Comcast says that it "keeps its promises and plays fair," and that since acquiring NBCUniversal, it has "successfully negotiated dozens of agreements with MVPDs for carriage of NBCUniversal content without any withholding of content from consumers, and no arbitrations have been needed under the MVPD provisions of the NBCUniversal order."
 No doubt content providers (like Bloomberg) and online video distributors (like Netflix) would disagree.

 Nor has Comcast kept its promises elsewhere.
-As a condition for approving the NBCU transaction, for example, the Commission required Comcast to provide and promote a reasonably priced stand-alone broadband service.
-This was intended to keep a road open for customers who wanted to move from bundled to unbundled service, who maybe wanted even to cut out cable entirely and move to over-the-top programming.
-Comcast's sales force, however, continued to actively promote the bundle, and failed to promote the inexpensive stand-alone alternative.
+As a condition for approving the NBCUniversal deal, for example, the FCC required Comcast to provide and promote a reasonably priced stand-alone broadband service.
+This requirement was intended to keep a road open for customers who wanted to move from bundled to unbundled service, who maybe wanted even to cut out cable entirely and move to over-the-top programming.
+Comcast's sales force, however, continued to actively promote the bundle, and failed to promote the inexpensive standalone alternative.
+Complaints mounted.
+Eventually, the FCC brought action and fined Comcast \$800,000 for its noncompliance.
+132

-133 U.S. House of Representatives, Judiciary Committee, Oversight Hearing on "Competition in the Video and Broadband Markets: The Proposed Merger of Comcast and Time Warner Cable," May 8, 2014 (testimony of David L. Cohen), http://judiciary.house.gov/index.cfm/2014/5/hearing-oversight-hearing-on-competition-in-the-video-and-broadband-markets-the-proposed-merger-of-comcast-and-time-warner-cable.
+131 U.S. House of Representatives, Judiciary Committee, Oversight Hearing on "Competition in the Video and Broadband Markets: The Proposed Merger of Comcast and Time Warner Cable," May 8, 2014 (testimony of David L. Cohen), http://judiciary.house.gov/index.cfm/2014/5/hearing-oversight-hearing-on-competition-in-the-video-and-broadband-markets-the-proposed-merger-of-comcast-and-time-warner-cable.